pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1490 Java Concurrency Problem

+Today I have been working in a problem with concurrency in Java.
+Work with concurrency is always when working with legacy code because is hard to understand.

 ### Day 1489 Free IDEs

 Today I am facing a problem the VSC code editor, VSC code in my MacBooks drain a lot of battery.